U.S. online startup makes going solar as easy as booking travel

 LOS ANGELES In a first on Monday, an online marketplace will allow U.S. homeowners to weigh options for going solar as easily as they can compare prices for airline tickets.

-Solar players including NRG, No. 1 U.S. installer SolarCity Corp (SCTY.O), Boston-based solar loan provider Admirals Bank, manufacturer and financier Conergy CGYGk.DE, East Coast installer Roof Diagnostics and Connecticut's Clean Energy Finance and Investment Authority will feature their products on the site, www.geostellar.com.
+Solar players including NRG, No. 1 U.S. installer SolarCity Corp, Boston-based solar loan provider Admirals Bank, manufacturer and financier Conergy, East Coast installer Roof Diagnostics and Connecticut's Clean Energy Finance and Investment Authority will feature their products on the site, www.geostellar.com.

 Geostellar hopes its platform will allow installers and financiers to lower the cost of acquiring new customers -- a major goal in the fiercely competitive rooftop solar industry.
 Solar companies are laser focused on slashing costs so that they can deliver on their promise to save customers money on power bills by going solar.